-- 1. Select the cell or cell range that you want to name. - 2.
+- 1. Select the single cell or range of cells that you want to name. - 2.
 Click the cell address for the current cell that appears in the Name Box on the far left of the Formula bar.

 Excel selects the cell address in the Name Box.